 Professor Sir Alan Craft was, until 2008, the James Spence Professor of Child Health at the University of Newcastle upon Tyne, a department which provides teaching for 390 medical students each year and has a major research portfolio.

-At a national level in the UK, Sir Alan has been Vice President and President of the Royal College of Paediatrics and Child Health and has also chaired the Academy of Medical Royal Colleges.
+At a national level in the UK, Sir Alan has been Vice President and President of the Royal College of Pediatrics and Child Health and has also chaired the Academy of Medical Royal Colleges.
 In 2007-08, he undertook a major review of palliative care services for children, and in 2009, he was appointed as Chairman of the Scout Association and a Director of the Medical Defence Union.

 Sir Alan has more than 300 publications to his credit and has been a holder of major research grants.